 Example: In next EVE example we name a logical variable: URGENT and use “=” operator.
 By not using a prefix for logical variable we make a very readable program.

 Avoid it!
 It can cause a disaster when your code is versioned.
 Automatic formatting is available for some languages and is a program that modify your source code to look nice.
 I strongly advice against it.
 You can be fired if you do not listen this advice.

 Doing automating formatting for totally new code can be beneficial for learning how your code should look like.
-However do not apply automatic formatting and then add some other changes to the code and then check-in or push.
+Never apply automatic formatting then add some other changes and then check-in or push.
 Later, code review will be impossible.
 I advice you to do only manual code formatting.

 I hope you enjoy this reading.
 Post comments on forum if you do!